okfn/okfn.github.com/projects/add/index.md

         authorurl: {a URL for the author e.g. joebloggsblogs.com}
         github_user: {the github user who owns the repo e.g. okfn}
         github_repo: {the github repo name e.g. awesome-data-visualizer}
-        slug: {a URL-friendly version of the title e.g. awesome-data-visualizer} [REQUIRED]
         permalink: /projects/{slug}/index.html [REQUIRED]
         ---

+        A brief description of the project.
+You can use html (or markdown - if markdown please make sure the file you create to hold the info (see below) uses .md extension rather than .html)!

+        Things to include are:

+        - What is it
-        A brief description of the project – Who is it for?
-What problem does it solve? you can use html!
+        - Who is it for?
+        - What problem does it solve?
+        - How someone could contribute

    Here's an example: